crossbario/autobahn-python/doc/websocketprogramming.rst

 Programming with WebSocekt
 ==========================

 .. note:: Content will be added to this section in the near future.
-For now, please take a look at the :ref:`WebSocket Examples <websocket_examples>` and the ref:`WebSocket Reference <websocket_reference>`.
+For now, please take a look at the :ref:`WebSocket Examples <websocket_examples>` and the :ref:`WebSocket Reference <websocket_reference>`.

 Upgrading from Autobahn < 0.7.0